 How do psychology, video games, and animated films inform us to build human-like interactions with robots?
 What are some pitfalls to avoid?
 What are some design principles and guidelines we’ve discovered, and how can you use emotion to build better interactions?
-We’ll take a look at the latest research and case studies to answer these questions.
+She’ll take a look at the latest research and case studies to answer these questions.

 To inform about designing and developing social robots, including challenges and best practices for HRI.

 - What humanoid robots are doing today outside of research labs

 - How to use emotion to build better robot behaviours

 - Principles from animation and human-robot interaction research